github/codeql/docs/codeql/codeql-cli/creating-codeql-query-suites.rst

 This will filter the queries in ``queries/cpp/custom`` to only include those that match the reusable conditions.

-You can also create a suite definition using ``reusable-instructions.yml`` on queries in a different codeQL pack.
+You can also create a suite definition using ``reusable-instructions.yml`` on queries in a different CodeQL pack.
 If the ``.qls`` file is in the same CodeQL pack as the queries, you can add a ``from`` field immediately after the ``apply`` instruction::